 Links and reprint requests

-Links to Monroe on a Budget are appreciated; however, please pay attention when I tag posts for my readers who live in specific cities.
-There were problems when national sites linked to public service announcements not meant for people beyond a designated area.
+Please pay attention when I tag posts for my readers who live in specific cities.
+There have been problems when national sites linked to public service announcements not meant for people beyond a designated area.

 If you wish to reprint or repost an entire article, I expect that you contact me in advance so my editor or I can review your request.
-In some cases, I may want to edit an article so that it’s more easily understood by a national audience rather than my local readers.
+In some cases, I will wish to edit an article before it is posted elsewhere so that the content is applicable to a national audience.

 If we grant permission for a reprint, we expect that a credit line and link goes back to Monroe on a Budget, www.monroeonabudget.com.
 This blog is under copyright of Monroe Publishing Co.